hashgraph/guardian/Methodology Library/Hackathon/IWCSH/README.md

 ## Introduction:
 In most developing countries, waste handling is a menace and most if not all ends up in a landfills, which in turn poses a greater risk to sorrounding communities and is responsible for  production of methane gas.
-With proper waste segregation and handling, lots of waste that could otherwise end up in a landfill, could be reused, recycled or composted thereby overstretching landfills in developing countries.
+With proper waste segregation and handling, lots of waste that could otherwise end up in a landfill, could be reused, recycled or composted thereby overstretching landfills in most countries.
 In many developing countries  urban areas waste collection services are inadequate or non-existent, Lack of proper infrastructure, equipment, and funding for waste collection services leads to the accumulation of waste in public spaces and illegal dumping.

 [IWCSH policy ](https://github.com/kephothoX/guardian/tree/main) incentivises both formal and informal waste collectors who  play a significant role in waste collection and recycling of valuable materials from waste.